- Apply links menu

 - Attend the Planning User Group - a meeting of agents who make planning applications in Bristol

 A planning officer is available every week day morning from 9am to 12noon to give general guidance on the planning application process.
-This guidance can cover:
+This service is designed to assist members of the public, and can cover:

 - The pre application advice process.